 If you follow basic safety you will enjoy a lot.

-If you have a lot of baggage go to San Jose bus terminal and ask the driver to take it to Port Barton.
-Use SBE or Recaro and after arrival to Port Barton go to their offices to collect your baggage.
+If you have a lot of baggage go to San Jose bus terminal and ask the SBE dispatcher to take it to Port Barton.
+After arrival to Port Barton go to their offices in Ballesteros Street (oposite the Iglesia Nichristo Church) to collect your baggage.
 This will cost you 50 Peso per bag.